 Walk and Talk Therapy FAQ

-On rainy, freezing, or otherwise unpleasant days, we can always meet online, or in the office when we return to in-person sessions.
+On rainy, freezing, or otherwise unpleasant days, we can always meet in the office or online.

 This is something we could discuss before we begin, as different clients have different comfort levels in this situation.

-Walk and talk sessions usually take place in Deer Path Park in Flemington, NJ.
-Other arrangements in town can certainly be discussed.
+Walk and talk sessions usually take place at Lenape Park in Raritan, NJ.
+Other arrangements nearby can certainly be discussed.

 Ready to hit the great outdoors?